holochain/holochain/docs/specs/src/_hwp_D_rate_limiting_spec.md

 **Question: How much is "too much" for access control headers sent to an arbitrary network?**

-**Corrolary: How little is "too little" for an arbitrary happ with arbitrary but reasonable requirements?**
+**Corollary: How little is "too little" for an arbitrary happ with arbitrary but reasonable requirements?**

 #### C: Low risk: Links